iriscouch/socket.io/couchdb.md

     iOS app <--> CouchDB <--> NodeJS realtime event handling Mac app <-->         <--> Java search engine, ElasticSearch

-CouchDB is, basically, inconvenient for most things but very good at a few things:
+CouchDB is a *domain-specific database*.
+It is inconvenient for most things but very good at a few things:

 1. Being up all the time
 1. Being simple (HTTP, JSON, Javascript)